TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 **13\.
 Your California Privacy Rights**

-By availing yourself of the rights afforded in this section of our Privacy Policy, you are declaring that you are a California resident:
+By availing yourself of the rights afforded in this section of our Privacy Policy, you are declaring that you are a California resident.

-Other residents: You may make a verified request to Indeed regarding your Personal Data.
+All users may make a verified request to Indeed regarding their Personal Data.
 While Indeed does not sell your Personal Data, you can nonetheless make a formal request to delete your Personal Data held by Indeed.
 This process is detailed in Section 10 of our Privacy Policy, which also describes the designated address information for making requests to Indeed regarding your Personal Data.

 **13.1 The Right to Know Your Personal Data**